apache/pulsar/site2/docs/io-quickstart.md

 ## Connect Pulsar to Cassandra

-This section demonstrates how to connector Pulsar to Cassandra.
+This section demonstrates how to connect Pulsar to Cassandra.

 > #### Tip
 >